makrai/notes/szabolcsi97-scope.md

 * no standardly known reason for the sentences in (58) and (59) to be perceived as not meaning the same.
 But that is the perception no native speaker would be tempted to say otherwise, even though they might not be able to explicate the difference.
-This is something to account for.
+This is something to account for
 * My account is that
   * in (58) we take a set of students and claim that each of them fell ill.
 In
-  * (59), we take those who fell ill, and count our students among them.
+  * (59), we take those who fell ill, and count our students among them
 * The semantic analysis of HDistP that I am advocating is a generalization of Ben-Shalom's (1993) proposal for inverse scope and Chierchia's (1993) proposal for pair-list readings, which is